 Celtic: Neil Lennon seeks Uefa clarification on Juventus

-Celtic manager Neil Lennon says the club will seek "clarification" from Uefa on the refereeing in the Champions League defeat by Juventus.
+Celtic manager Neil Lennon says the club will seek "clarification" from Uefa on the refereeing in

 The visiting defenders appeared to grapple Celtic players at set-pieces, with Spanish referee Alberto Undiano Mallenco refusing to award a penalty.